seokkkkkk/Adversarial-Patch-Attack-Implemetaion-Include-Ensemble-Attack/README_en.md

 - These experimental results indicate that adversarial patches can pose a threat in the real world.
 Developing robustness and defense techniques against such adversarial examples is considered important.

+## How to execute
+- Create Adversarial Patches: Run main.py
+    - You can adjust the size of the patch by adjusting the patch_size variable.
+    - patch_shapes is currently implemented only default (square).
+    - If you insert the desired image in custom_patch_path, it is used as an initial patch.
+    - You can adjust the learning rate using the learning_rate variable.
+    - You can adjust the number of learning progresses through the epochs variable.
+    - Classify target_class Enter the Imagine Class Id of the target object.
+    - If stop_threshold is specified, all epochs are not performed and prematurely shut down.
+    - images_path specifies the folder where the data to train is located.

+- Test created hostile patches: run patch_tester.py
+    - In image_path, specify the dataset folder for testing.

+- Check Top5 for video: run yolo_cls_viewer.py
+    - Create a video containing the Top5 prediction chart for videos that exist in input_video_folder.

 ## **Experimental Environment**

 - Python: 3.9.19